 In April 2021, the Memorial Hermann Maternal Equity, Diversity and Inclusion (EDI) Council was formed to fully understand the SMM problem and to identify and begin to address the underlying causes.
-The Council began by looking at the morbidities—the underlying health conditions—that lead to pregnancy complications for these laboring moms.
+Addressing the problem at the time of labor and delivery is not the answer, and we are working with and in the communities we serve to understand and address the underlying causes of pregnancy-related complications.
 The Council is one of several Memorial Hermann EDI councils which identify and undertake key initiatives designed to make a real difference in the lives of underserved communities across Greater Houston.

-Memorial Hermann operates two Community Resource Centers in the Houston area, each staffed by Memorial Hermann community health workers who are equipped to help women navigate concerns impacting their health, including care access, food insecurity, safe housing and transportation.
+Memorial Hermann operates three Community Resource Centers in the Houston area, each staffed by Memorial Hermann community health workers who are equipped to help women navigate concerns impacting their health, including care access, food insecurity, safe housing and transportation.
 The Centers help connect uninsured and underinsured individuals with vitally important access to primary and preventive care by working closely with federally qualified health centers, private not-for-profit clinics and Harris Health System.

-The Memorial Hermann Community Resource centers are just one of many programs of the Memorial Hermann Community Benefit Corporation (CBC).
-To advance Memorial Hermann’s vision of creating healthier communities, the CBC implements initiatives in cooperation with other healthcare providers, government agencies, business leaders and community stakeholders.
+The Memorial Hermann Community Resource Centers are just one of many programs of the Memorial Hermann Community Benefit Corporation (CBC).
+To advance Memorial Hermann’s vision of creating healthier communities, the CBC implements initiatives in cooperation with other health care providers, government agencies, business leaders and community stakeholders.
 These programs are designed to improve the overall quality of life in our communities, including among women and children.

 The CBC’s work is built on the foundation of four intersecting pillars: Access to Health Care, Emotional Wellbeing, Food as Health and Exercise is Medicine.
 These pillars are designed to provide care for uninsured and underinsured; to reach residents of the Greater Houston area needing low-cost care; to support the existing infrastructure of non-profit clinics and federally qualified health centers; to address mental and behavioral care services through innovative access points; to work against food insecurity and physical inactivity; and to educate individuals and their families on how to access the services needed by and available to them.